robotflow-initiative/dipgrasp/README.md

 ```
 where the `shadow` could be repleced by `svh` or `barrett`.

-By setting the the `algo_params.sample_time`, you can adjust the number of parallel gripper trial to fit the memory size, e.g:
+By setting the the `algo_params.sample_time`, you can adjust the number of parallel gripper trial to fit the memory size, e.g.:
 ```shell
 python main.py algo_params.sample_time=64
 ```